Skip to content

 Photo

-Photos are now required for all Localist events, as they are the emphasis of the new theme, and we highly advise you to add your own event-specific, unique image here.
+Photos are now required for all Localist events, as they are the emphasis of the new theme, and we highly recommend adding your own event-specific, unique image here.
 This image will appear above your event on the main calendar “live events” page, as well as your specific department or college events page.
-Uploading a unique photo will help your event stick out from the thousands of other events already submitted and will only be a benefit to both you and the people you want to entice into reading more about your event.
+Uploading a unique photo will help your event stand out from the thousands of other events already submitted.
+It will benefit both you and the people you want to encourage to read more about your event.

 If you don’t select your own photo in this section, we ask that you choose a photo from our large Localist photo library.
 There are several dozen options available on the live site.
 Unfortunately, this photo pool is not searchable.
 We recommend that you upload your own event-specific image using the “Upload button” here.

-Photos are also important since they will be used as backgrounds or as the main focus on individual widgets that can be created and displayed on your college or department’s own website.
+Photos are also important, as they will be used as backgrounds or as the main focus of individual widgets that can be created and displayed on your college or department’s own website.

-The bare minimum photo size is 940 x 557px, but the bigger the better, and we recommend that any image that you use be at least 2000 X 1334pixels or LARGER in order to get the clearest and sharpest image for your event.
+The bare minimum photo size is 940 x 557px, but the bigger the better.
+We recommend that any image you use be at least 2000 x 1334 pixels or larger to achieve the clearest and sharpest image for your event.
 Photos on the calendar are now rectangular in shape.
 They are THREE BY TWO in dimension.
 Keep that in mind when selecting yours.

 Additional Landing Page Details

-This is where you will add in any information on things like hosts or any outside links for more information.
-None of these fields are required, but they can really help attract users, give users a bit more clarity and information on your event, and help your event in search engine optimization.
+This is where you will add any relevant information, such as hosts or external links for further details.
+None of these fields are required, but they can help attract users, provide them with a bit more clarity and information about your event, and improve your event's search engine optimization.

 SPEAKERS

-Let your attendees know about any special guests or presenters for your event.
+Let your attendees know about any special guests or presenters who will be attending your event.

 HASHTAG